-IMPORTANT: The first time you squeeze the Tan Buttons on a newly attached 2U Patch, the Patch delivers 1.7 units of insulin.
+IMPORTANT: The first time you click the tan buttons on a newly attached 2U Patch, the Patch delivers 1.7 units of insulin.
 Why?
 Simple-0.3 units fill the cannula.
-Then, after that the Patch delivers 2 units each time you squeeze.
+Then, after that the Patch delivers 2 units each time you click.
 This means that the first time you give yourself a dose with a brand new Patch, that first dose will be 0.3 units short.

 Count by "2s" (for the units of insulin delivered and not for number of clicks) when giving yourself a dose.
 This avoids math and counting errors and ensures correct dosing.